sleede/fab-manager/README.md

 <a name="setup-fabmanager-in-postgresql"></a>
 ### Setup the FabManager database in PostgreSQL

-Before running `rake db:setup`, you have to make sure that the user configured in [config/database.yml](config/database.yml.default) for the `development` environment exists.
+Before running `rake db:create`, you have to make sure that the user configured in [config/database.yml](config/database.yml.default) for the `development` environment exists.
 To create it, please follow these instructions:

 1. Run the PostgreSQL administration command line interface, logged as the postgres user